Local sources we’ve used for rabbit supplies:

 Local rabbit veterinarian resources:

-- House Rabbit Society, San Francisco Bay Area Rabbit-Savvy Veterinarians
+- House Rabbit Society, San Francisco Bay Area: Rabbit-Savvy Veterinarians

 - The Rabbit Haven, Bay Area Rabbit Veterinarians

-- East Bay Rabbit Rescue, Choosing a Veterinarian
+- East Bay Rabbit Rescue, Choosing a Veterinarian (scroll to the bottom)

 We have not had personal experience with the following hospitals, but they may also be able to see rabbits on an emergent basis based on client experience: